-Join David Gassner for an in-depth discussion in this video Reading and writing character streams, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Reading and writing character streams, part of Advanced Java Programming.

 In a previous video I described how to use the FileInputStream and FileOutputStream classes…to read and write both text and binary files.…But if you're working with character-based data, that is text files, it's recommended that…use classes named FileReader and FileWriter instead.…These classes--unlike the InputStream and OutputStream--automatically handle character sets other…than UTF-8.
 For this exercise I'll use the CharacterStreams project which has the same…code as in the previous video.
 It's reading and writing a couple of files.…